 Biography

-Prior to arriving at McGovern Medical School, Dr. Horton was an Assistant Dean for Student Affairs and Professional Development at Emory University’s Laney Graduate School and a member of the leadership of Emory’s School of Medicine MD/PhD Program.
-She has served on Association of American Medical Colleges (AAMC) committees related to physician-scientist training, and presented on the importance of training physician scholars in non-traditional fields, such as the humanities and social sciences.
-She currently serves on the AAMC Southern Group for Education Administrator’s (SGEA) – Medical Humanities Special Interest Group.
-Horton has over 20 years of experience working with students on professional development and scholarship.
+Prior to arriving at McGovern Medical School, Dr. Horton was an Assistant Dean for Student Affairs and Professional Development at Emory University’s Laney Graduate School and a member of the leadership of Emory’s School of Medicine MD/PhD Program leadership team.
+She has served on the Association of American Medical Colleges (AAMC) committees related to physician-scientist training and presented on the importance of training physician scholars in non-traditional fields, such as the humanities and social sciences.
+She currently serves on the AAMC Southern Group for Education Affairs (SGEA) Humanities in Medicine Special Interest Group.
+Horton has over 20 years of experience working with adult learners on professional development and academic advancement.

 Education